FutureProofHomes/Documentation/docs/satellite1-streaming-music.md

 ## Controlling Music with Your Voice

-!!!
-Warning "Beta Feature Zone!"
+!!! note "Voice control limitations"

     These capabilities are still rough around the edges.
 Please be patient. :)